KCR781/amazon-scraper/README.md

 ### Prerequisites

 1. **Node.js**: Ensure that Node.js is installed on your system.
-You can check by running:
+You can check by running the following command on your CMD:
     ```bash
     node -v
     ```